top of page

 April 27, 2020

-7:00pm at the Seaford High School Auditorium - Open to the Community
+7pm @ the Seaford High School - Open to the Community

-A group of motivational speakers bringing a message of Sweethearts and Heroes to educate society about the impact bullying has on all of our schools, our neighborhoods, and individuals.
-Their unique perspective, action plan (for every member of the bullying cycle), and unmatched ignition to make change puts Sweethearts and Heroes at the top of the list when it comes to changing schools’ climates.
-They also deliver messages of bystander empowerment, empathy and leadership to all audiences, including K-12 students, colleges and universities, teaching professionals and corporations.
-Children, teachers, parents and all members of society need to know that we all have the potential to be someone’s Sweetheart and the power to be a Hero.
+A group of motivational speakers bring a message of Sweethearts and Heros to educate society about the impact of bullying has on schools, neighborhoods and individuals.
+Their unique perspective action paln and unmatched ignition to make changes puts Sweethearts and Heros at the tope of the list when it comes to changing school climates.
+They also deliver a message to bystander empowerment, empathy and leadership.

 October 28, 2016

-WORTH IT is a high-energy interactive three-screen presentation that will help students realize that the choices they make today will directly affect their future.
-They will be encouraged to take control of the decisions they make, and that through perseverance and self-discipline, they can make the right choices – choices that will lead them to success in school and is life.
+Worth is a high energy interactive three screen presentation that will help students that the choices they make today will directly affect their future.
+They will be encouraged to take control of the decisions they make to lead to success in the future.

 bottom of page